jkawai35/Lighting/README.md

 # Lighting
+Lookup to see added spheres.
+To use the Light X slider, turn off light movement.

 ## Controls
 Left click to place blocks, shift click to remove them.
 Maximum block height is 8.
 Click and drag mouse to move camera.